glimpse-editor/getglimpse-web/content/posts/glimpse-0-1-0-release-notes.md

 ### Graphical User Interface
 * Translation files, code & build files updated so "Glimpse" is displayed throughout the UI, executables and packages
-* Changed the default UI behaviour for a cleaner look
+* Changed the default UI behaviour for a cleaner/more professional look
 * Replaced application logo and window/taskbar icons
 * Replaced "wilber eek" logo with a new application logo
 * Replaced initial splash screen